jacekwalaszek/jacekwalaszek/README.md

 - 👋 Hi, I’m @jacekwalaszek
-- 👀 I’m interested in JavaScript
+- 👀 I’m interested in C#
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 I’m currently learning Python, HTML, CSS, JavaScript, SQL, C#
-- 💞️ I’m looking to collaborate on anything to do with JavaScript
+- 💞️ I’m looking to collaborate on anything to do with programing in C#
 - 📫 How to reach me: w.jacek99@gmail.com

 <!---